Nebraska City High School: Buildings

 The original school was built in 1865 on 6th Street and between 4th and 5th Corsos.
 It was the first public high school between the Missouri River and California.
 The second building was constructed in 1874 between 9th and 10th Streets on 1st Corso.
 The Sixth Street Elementary later occupied the original building until its destruction in 1916.

 In 1911, a third high school was built on the same block as the second.
 This complex was known as the "Gray Buildings" and was east of the earlier building.
 The second school was demolished and replaced with the Morton James Public Library.
-At this point, NCSH contained grades 9-12.
+At this point, NCHS contained grades 9-12.
 In 1928, a junior high school was built across 9th Street.
 This school contained grades 7 to 9.
 In 1945, the schools switched buildings to accommodate the growing student population.
 Along with this came a "hot lunch" program along with choir and band rooms.

 The current site at 141 Steinhart Park Road was selected for a new building for an even larger student population.
 This building was completed in 1965.
 The junior high school moved back to its original building, and the "Gray Buildings" complex was replaced by a Safeway store.
 This was then destroyed for a new middle school next to the library, and 9th Street between 1st and 2nd Corsos was replaced with a recreation field for the middle school.